isomerpages/mse/pages/mse50milestones.md

           </div>
           <div class="vesti-desc">
               <h2>Completion of Street Hawker Resettlement</h2>
             <p>From 1968 to 1986, the Government licensed and resettled street hawkers into purpose-built hawker centres and markets with proper sanitation and amenities.
-By February 1986, the resettlement work was completed and 18,000 street hawkers were resited into newly built hawker centres.</p>
+By February 1986, the resettlement work was completed and 18,000 street hawkers were re-sited into newly built hawker centres.</p>
           </div>
         </div>
       </div>